synergiedenken/skanban/README.md

 Visit https://synergiedenken.de/skanban-tool to explore and to download an empty copy of skanban.

-Feel free to drop an issue here.
+Feel free to drop an issue.